-Numerous other PFAS-related suits naming 3M as a defendant have been filed outside the MDL in courts across the country in which 3M has been named a defendant.
-The Company anticipates seeking to have most of the cases that relate to AFFF be removed to federal court and transferred to the MDL.
-However, some of these cases are likely to remain in state or federal courts outside of the MDL.
+Numerous other PFAS-related suits naming 3M as a defendant have been filed outside the MDL in courts across the country.
+The Company anticipates seeking to have most of the cases that relate to AFFF removed to federal court and transferred to the MDL.
+However, some of these cases are likely to remain in state or federal courts outside the MDL.

-3M manufactured and sold various products containing PFOA and PFOS, including Scotchgard, for several decades.
-Starting in 2017, 3M has been served with individual and putative class action complaints in various state and federal courts alleging, among other things, that 3M's customers' improper disposal of PFOA and PFOS resulted in the contamination of groundwater, surface water, or biosolids that were then land-applied.
+Since 2017, 3M has been served with individual and putative class action complaints in various state and federal courts alleging, among other things, that 3M's customers' improper disposal of PFOA and PFOS resulted in the contamination of groundwater, surface water, or biosolids that were then land-applied.
 The plaintiffs in these cases generally allege that 3M failed to warn its customers or the plaintiffs themselves about the hazards of improper disposal of the product.
 They also generally allege that contaminated groundwater has caused various injuries, including personal injury, loss of use and enjoyment of their properties, diminished property values, investigation costs, and remediation costs.
-Several companies have been sued along with 3M, including, but not limited to, DuPont, Chemours, and various carpet, paper, and textile manufacturers.
+Several companies have been sued along with 3M, including, but not limited to, DuPont, Chemours, and various carpet, paper and textile manufacturers.